SudoPsych/Segmentation-Trees/README.md

 ## Input File format

-(-100 is considered a null value in the segement tree array thus cannot be an input value)
+(-100 is considered a null value in the segement tree array thus cannot be a value in the input array)

 1st line: values for input array